 The industry advocate's seasonal labour national co-ordinator, Jerf van Beek, says Maori have always been employed in seasonal work.

 "We look at New Zealanders first and as employers we all say New Zealanders are the best option for us.
 They live here, they live in our regions, they don't have to travel, they are flexible and they can come back year after year because they live here."

 But he says some regions, such as Nelson and Central Otago, have lower unemployment and need overseas workers to meet demand.

-Next story in National: Ministry promises teachers will get correct holiday pay
+Next story in New Zealand: Ministry promises teachers will get correct holiday pay

 Copyright © 2012, Radio New Zealand